Updated: May 26

 The act put consumers in the driver’s seat when it comes to the data businesses collect about them.
 CCPA enables them to:

 Ask which personal data is collected, and how it will be used and shared;

 Opt out on the sale of their data;

 Fight discrimination that may arise when exercising their CCPA rights. .

-After California introduced (CCPA), other states are following in its footsteps to make their citizens’ data safe.
-Colorado privacy act goes into effect on July 1, 2023, becoming the third U.S state to protect its citizen data.
+After California was introduced (CCPA), other states are following in its footsteps to make their citizens’ data safe.
+Colorado privacy act goes into effect on July 1, 2023, becoming the third U.S. state to protect its citizen data.
 Virginia is working on its own privacy act (CDPA), which will go into effect later the same year.

 In the public eye- tech giants seem to be doing whatever they please without repercussions, but this may be catching up with them.

 A GDPR fine of $528,000.00 in a cross-bored case hit the US tech giant Twitter.
 This was due to a failure to protect personal data and adequately inform users after an account breach in 2019.